hammerheim-game/hammerheim-rules/3-warbands.md

 to embody the discipline and loyalty of the professional warrior.
-Brave and well-versed in the arts of war, Reiklanders disdain fashionable clothing in favour of well-made and practical wargear.
+Brave and well-versed in the arts of war, Reiklanders disdain fashionable clothing in favour of well-made and practical wargear, with the exception that their officers will usually wear resplentently plumed wide-brim hats to ensure their soldiers can identify them (and perhaps more importantly, know when they are being watched).
 In battle they often wear coloured ribbons as marks of identification or authority.
 They are justly proud of their dynamic and ambitious Grand Prince and contemptuous of other claimants to the throne, especially the